HIV Symptoms: Separating Fact From Fear

 - Oral swab antibody tests: longer window, often treated as conclusive at 90 days.

-If you want this mapped to your exact dates, your assessment can generate a personalised timeline.
+If you want this mapped to your exact dates, start with our window period guide, or generate your personalised timeline in the assessment.

 Should I consider PEP after an exposure?